 A mental map is a map that we keep in our heads, rather than on paper or in our phone.
 We all carry a map in our head of our local area.
-This allows us to find our way guickly and easily between places.
-We tend to know the places we use often and the spaces between them much better than the places and spaces we rarely use or visit.
+This allows us to find our way quickly and easily between places.
+We tend to know the places we use often and the spaces and spaces we rarely use or visit.
 As we all use different places, we each have a unique mental map of our local area.